heshikawa/long-text-to-image/README.md

 ## Ko-fi

 If you find this tool useful, you can support my projects on Ko-fi.
-I also make handmade seal dice.
+I also make handmade seal dice / chatbos(not ai driven).

 [![Ko-fi](https://img.shields.io/badge/Ko--fi-Support-555?logo=kofi&logoColor=white)](https://ko-fi.com/tupetetodou)